 The SANS Institute, specializing in Internet security training, recommends employing whole-disk or folder-level encryption for ePHI.
 For ePHI in databases, they recommend full database or column-level encryption.
 Additionally, key management procedures and processes that separate duties and least-privilege for users and applications are important for ePHI at rest.
 Lastly, they recommend hashing or digitally signing all stored ePHI.

-Guidance on Encryption of Data in Transit
+HIPAA Encryption Standards of Data in Transit

 For data in transit (also referred to as “in flight”), complying with the Federal Information Processing Standards (FIPS) 140-2 also includes standards described in NIST Special Publication 800-52, 800-77 and 800-113.
 Data in transit crosses the Internet, wireless networks, from tier to tier within an application, or across wired or wireless connections without being stored.
 Data in transit remains in a non-persistent state – where it’s not being written to disk or other media or being retained.